sustainability-our-core-impact-louise-and-friend

 Eriksholm has developed a deep understanding of the real-life implications of hearing loss and continues to leverage that each year.
 This happens in continuous dialogue with a large number of people living with hearing loss and dedicated hearing care professionals, as well as strong academic partnerships.

-The Centre is focused on four research areas:
+The centre has four research areas:

 • Personalised audiology